MASHUOA/HiTMaP/README.md

    + the Cluster imaging files of the protein of interest

-## Identification result visulasation and interpretation
+# Identification result visulasation and interpretation

-Now we could visualize the result by the following functions:
+To plot the MALDI-image peptide and protein images, use the following functions:

-To check the segmentation result over the sample, you need got to each data file ID folder and find the "spatialKMeans_image_plot.png" (if you are using the spatial K-means method for segmentation.)
+To check the segmentation result over the sample, you need to d to each data file ID folder and find the "spatialKMeans_image_plot.png" (if you are using the spatial K-means method for segmentation.)

 ```r